pvasek/kudu-wiki/Process-Threads-list-and-minidump-gcdump-diagsession.md

 * `GET /api/processes/{id}/dump` => minidump of process with `id`.
 By default, this is minimum dump without memory (dumptType=0).
 * `GET /api/processes/{id}/dump?dumpType=2` => full memory minidump of process with `id`.
 The available dumpType  value can be found at [MINIDUMP_TYPE](http://msdn.microsoft.com/en-us/library/windows/desktop/ms680519.aspx).
 * `GET /api/processes/{id}/dump?dumpType=2&format=zip` => full memory minidump of process with `id`.
 This will include matching sos.dll and mscordackws.dll in the zip package.
-* `GET /api/processes/{id}/gcdump` => take managed gcdump.
-This returns a diagsession format file.
-VS 2013 Ultimate (or newer) is needed to open this type of file.
-You can also specify different format query string such as `?format=raw` (returning in raw gcdump format readable by [perfview](http://www.microsoft.com/en-us/download/details.aspx?id=28567) or `?format=zip` to compress the raw gcdump in zip file.

 For web sites running on multiple instances the WEBSITE_INSTANCE_ID environment variable can indicate the current instance ID.
 An instance ID can be used to modify the cookie that directs a request to a specific instance of the web site - before dump requests above.
 Listing all instance IDs for a web site requires use of the Azure Web Sites REST API.